 The American Rescue Plan Act included $27.5 billion for emergency rental assistance, $4.75 billion for homelessness solutions, and $5 billion for utility assistance.
 The City of Los Angeles will be using some of these funds to reopen their Emergency Renters Assistance Program on March 30, 2021.

 For more information on the City of Los Angeles Emergency Renters Assistance Program, please click here.

 For more information on the State of California COVID-19 Rent Relief Program, please click here.

 Vaccine Rollout and COVID-19 Response

-The American Rescue Plan Act includes $20 billion to establish a National COVID-19 Vaccination program, including federally-run vaccination sites like Cal State L.A.
-The law also includes $48 billion to expand testing, contact tracing, and virus mitigation efforts plus another $750 million for COVID-related research.
+The American Rescue Plan Act included $20 billion to establish a National COVID-19 Vaccination program, including federally-run vaccination sites like Cal State L.A.
+The law also included $48 billion to expand testing, contact tracing, and virus mitigation efforts plus another $750 million for COVID-related research.

 For more information on the COVID-19 vaccine rollout in Los Angeles County, please click here.

 The American Rescue Plan included funds to assist Americans with funeral expenses for COVID-related deaths since January 20, 2020.
 Beginning Monday, April 12, 2021, the Federal Emergency Management Agency (FEMA) will accept applications for funeral assistance for deaths that have occurred in the United States or U.S. territories.
 To apply, please gather the following: an official death certificate that attributes the cause of death to COVID-19, funeral expenses documents, and proof of funds received from other sources (i.e. burial or funeral insurance).
 Assistance will be capped at $9,000 per applicant.